Kenneth Tynan once said of Joan Littlewood that she was ‘the most original and unpredictable director working in British theatre today’.

 - Michael Billington

-- Art, music and popular culture, 20th-century theatre, Theatre practitioners and genres, Power and conflict
+- Power and conflict, 20th-century theatre, Art, music and popular culture, Theatre practitioners and genres

 In its emphasis on the perspective of ordinary soldiers and its use of crinolines and clown costumes, Oh What a Lovely War departed from previous portrayals of the First World War.
 Michael Billington examines the ideas and sources that shaped the play, and discusses the contradictory emotions it provokes in audiences.